stars-and-signs/stars-and-signs/docs/protagonist_creation/protagonist-creation.md

 # Protagonist Creation

 To create a protagonist, follow these steps in order.
+You can use the [protagonist creation worksheet](<../../pdfs/Stars & Signs Protagonist Creation Worksheet.pdf>) to track your work.

 ## Identity & Motivation